qntnt/select-a-from-grade/README.md

 related to your ER design and how they meet the requirements you specified in Phase 1.
 In addition, I would like you to describe your design approach and the relations it produced (i.e., document what you have done on schema refinement).
-For coherence of the report, you may choose to leave this part in the Appendix (i.e., it’s up to you to decide how to organize your report.)
+For coherence of the report, you may choose to leave this part in the Appendix (i.e., itâ€™s up to you to decide how to organize your report.)

 #### Formatting